Premier League Odds 2019

 In terms of betting, there is a huge market here - odds for relegation can be found for each team, and you never really know who's going down until the last weeks of the season.

-Quite often, the teams who have been recently promoted will drop right back down again (look at Fulham in 2018/19) while other teams will establish themselves and stay for many years (Watford are a great current example).
+Quite often, the teams who have been recently promoted will drop right back down again (look at Fulham in 2018/19) while other teams will establish themselves and stay for many years (Wolves and Watford are great examples).
 It's never easy to pick, which means the odds are quite generous for most of the season.

 Odds to Stay Up

 While tragedy follows the teams that go down, the ability to survive in the Premier League is relished by some clubs.
-Burnley was at +200 odds to stay up early on in the season after a poor start, and they have been close to the edge for the whole campaign.
-Yet with just weeks remaining they are almost certain to hold on, and are -2000 to stay up.
+Burnley was at 200 odds to stay up early on in the season after a poor start, and they were close to the edge for the whole campaign.
+Yet with just weeks remaining they secured safety.

 Odds for Promotion